ThreeFx/Hungarian/README.md

 ### 1. Create data

+**ALL INDICES ARE 1-BASED!**

 Create a file people with newline separated names.
-Create a file assignments with newline separated assignment titles Create a file wishes with each line l holding *exactly* 3 values:
+Create a file assignments with newline separated assignment titles.
+Create a file wishes with each line l holding *exactly* 3 values:
  - The line number of the first wish of student `l`
  - The line number of the second wish of student `l`